-The calculation for the head loss per 100 feet of piping were calculated using the Hazens-Willams Equation, with a constant for HDPE piping of c = 140.
-From this table, we need to select a pump for the geothermal well field that can operate efficiently with a toal head of 37 feet H2O and with a flow rate of 300 gpm.
+The calculations for the head loss per 100 feet of piping were done using the Hazens-Willams equation, with a constant for HDPE piping of c = 140.
+From this table, we need to select a pump for the geothermal well field that can operate efficiently with a total head of 37 feet H2O and with a flow rate of 300 gpm.
 A base mounted, centrifugal Bell and Gossett series e-1510 3AD pump was selected.
-A picture of the pump is provided below in figure 23.
+A picture of the pump is provided below in Figure 28.